 Great.
 I’ve copied your template and made my own.
 Now what?

-If you do already have reliable, accurate data in Google Analytics, why not try your hand at building your KPIs into a dashboard using one of the templates available in Data Studio
+If you do already have reliable, accurate data in Google Analytics, why not try your hand at building your KPIs into a dashboard using one of the templates available in Data Studio.
+You can book a space on one of our Data Studio courses to learn how to become a dashboard pro.

 Through obtaining a clear view of our desired KPIs and where we stand with our current implementation we will be able to lay out a plan for the implementation road ahead.